datacheckerbv/DCNFCFramework_build_public/DCNFCFramework.md

 ## Installation

 DCNFCFramework is available through [GitHub](https://github.com/).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following framework to your target:

 1. Add Source repo to Framework
 ```ruby